olivieromassi/ChordSchool/README.md

 ## Introduction

+This application is a combined project between Advanced Coding Tools and Methodologies & Computer Music - Representations and Models courses.
-For the Advanced Coding Tools and Methodologies course we have developed a Vue desktop application allowing the user to build chord progressions and experiment with the possible substitutions and voicings according to the rules of major scale harmony.
+ChordSchool is a Vue.js desktop application allowing the user to build chord progressions and experiment with the possible substitutions and voicings according to the rules of major scale harmony.

 Our application is focused on the educational aspect of Major Scale harmony, therefore we are visually representing the user choices in key references, relative chords and modes as colors as well as notes over the keyboard, so to help him visualise the relevant music theory aside from hearing the result.